Mint Julep

 • Big batch: Mint Juleps are best muddled one drink at a time, when you need them.

-• Mojito: More Cuba than Kentucky, a classic Mojito cocktail is also generous with the mint but made with rum instead of bourbon.
+• Mojito: More Cuba than Kentucky, a classic Mojito cocktail is also generous with mint but made with rum instead of bourbon.
 Or try our non-alcoholic Mojito Mocktail.

 • Manhattan: Not into mint?
 Try a Manhattan cocktail, another classic bourbon drink that has sweet vermouth and old-fashioned bitters.